ankane/stl-ruby/README.md

 Stl.decompose(series, period: 7)
 ```

-Series can also be an array without times (the index is returned)
+Series can also be an array without times

 ```ruby
 series = [100, 150, 136, ...]